yashaka/talks/widgets-workshop/README.md

 # Widgets Workshop (src files)

+Sources are developed and published by [Automician](automician.com) team

 ## About
 This project is a result of building automation from scratch for [Grible](grible.org) in the "more or less" true OOP style:)